Mastermind (British game show)

-Mastermind is a British television quiz show for the BBC, currently presented by Clive Myrie.
+Mastermind is a British television quiz show for the BBC, first broadcast in 1972.
 Its creator, Bill Wright, drew inspiration from his experiences of being interrogated by the Gestapo during World War II.
 The show features an intimidating setting and challenging questions.
 Four (and in later contests five or six) contestants face two rounds, one on a specialised subject of the contestant's choice, the other a general knowledge round.

 Masterminds theme music is "Approaching Menace" by the British composer Neil Richardson.
 The show was recorded, with original presenter Magnus Magnusson, on location at UK universities.
 Later, it was recorded in Manchester at studios such as New Broadcasting House and Granada Studios, before moving to dock10 studios in 2011.
 The show relocated to Belfast for the 2019–2020 series.
+The current presenter is Clive Myrie.

 Format

 Round 1

 For the first round, each contestant in turn is given a set length of time, usually two minutes (one minute and a half in semi-finals), to answer questions on a specialist subject which they have chosen.
 The contestant scores one point for each correct answer and may pass as often as desired.
 They must wait until the entire question has been read out before responding.

 If the contestant responds incorrectly, the questioner gives the correct answer before continuing to the next question; answers to passed questions are read out only after time has expired.
 In early series, the score and time were kept by Mary Craig who sat next to Magnusson.

 If time runs out while a question is being read, the questioner will finish it and give the contestant a few seconds to answer.
 This has led to the programme's catchphrase, "I've started so I'll finish."
 If a question has been read out in full when time expires, but the contestants have not yet given an answer, they are allowed a few seconds to do so.
 The contestant's score is displayed on screen; beginning with the 2016–17 series, the border around the score gradually turns blue (black in the 2019–20 series) during the final 10 seconds.